Helping Patients Afford DARZALEX®

 WARNINGS AND PRECAUTIONS

-Neutropenia and Thrombocytopenia – DARZALEX® may increase neutropenia and/or thrombocytopenia induced by background therapy.
-Monitor complete blood cell counts periodically during treatment according to the manufacturer’s prescribing information for background therapies.
+DARZALEX® may increase neutropenia and thrombocytopenia induced by background therapy.
+Monitor complete blood cell counts periodically during treatment according to manufacturer’s prescribing information for background therapies.
 Monitor patients with neutropenia for signs of infection.
-DARZALEX® dose delay may be required to allow recovery of neutrophils and/or platelets.
-No dose reduction of DARZALEX® is recommended.
-Consider supportive care with growth factors for neutropenia or transfusions for thrombocytopenia.
+Consider withholding DARZALEX® until recovery of neutrophils or for recovery of platelets.

 Please click here to see the full Prescribing Information.